 Etherboot mode is a special state for a MikroTik device that allows you to reinstall your device using Netinstall.
-There are several ways to put your device into Etherboot mode depending on the device you are using.
+There are two types of booters available for use: the regular booter and the backup booter.
+It's essential to verify both options.